tasket/wyng-backup/README.md

 De-duplicates the entire archive by removing repeating patterns.
 This can save space on the destination's drive while keeping the archived volumes intact.

-De-duplication can also be performed on an ongoing basis by using `--dedup=1` with `send`.
+De-duplication can also be performed on an ongoing basis by using `--dedup` with `send`.

 ```

-wyng --dedup=1 arch-deduplicate
+wyng --dedup arch-deduplicate

 ```